-If you want to drive, but you need to hire a car, the good news is that renting a car in Turkey is easy.
+If you want to drive but you need to hire a car, the good news is that renting a car in Turkey is easy.
 Depending upon where you are staying, you will be able to hire a car from your location, usually in large cities, towns, and resorts.
-You can also hire a car directly from the airport when you land, whether that is Istanbul or Izmir, for example.
+For example, you can also hire a car directly from the airport when you land, whether that is in Istanbul or Izmir.

 Turkey is home to some of the largest car hire companies, such as Sixt, Enterprise, Avis, etc., and you will be able to find good deals.
-To hire a car, you will need a valid credit card for deposit, and you will need to show your international driving license, as well as your regular version.
-Also, be sure to get adequate insurance when hiring a car, as the distance between Pamukkale and Cappadocia (and back again) is quite long, and you want to have peace of mind just in case anything was to happen.
+To hire a car, you will need a valid credit card for the deposit, and you will need to show your international driving license and your regular version.
+Also, be sure to get adequate insurance when hiring a car, as the distance between Pamukkale and Cappadocia (and back again) is quite long, and you want to have peace of mind just in case anything were to happen.

 Pamukkale To Cappadocia By Bus

-There are a few large long-distance bus companies in Turkey that you can use to take a Pamukkale to Cappadocia bus (and the other way, too).
+There are a few sizeable long-distance bus companies in Turkey that you can use to take a Pamukkale to Cappadocia bus (and the other way, too).
 However, none offer a direct service.
 That means you’ll need to swap buses, possibly twice.
-This shouldn’t be too much of a problem, though, as buses are very frequent.
+However, this shouldn’t be too much of a problem, as buses are frequent.

 Your options are to book with Pamukkale (this is the name of the bus service), Kamil Koc, or Metro.
 The first two are the leading providers you will find, and you can either go to the bus station in Denizli or Nevsehir to ask when the next bus is, or you can look online and find real-time information.

-Obviously, if you were coming back the opposite way, you would go to Nevsehir otogar and reverse the journey.
-In total, the bus journey is around 10 hours, but if you have to change at Konya, you may find an hour or two added on.
+If you were coming back the opposite way, you would go to Nevsehir otogar and reverse the journey.
+The bus journey is around 10 hours, but if you have to change at Konya, you may find an hour or two added on.

 Prices vary, but the journey should cost you no more than around 150 Lira.
 The bus from Nevsehir to Goreme will be a small minibus, so do be aware that this can be pretty crowded!
 The good news is they’re very regular, so you shouldn’t have to wait too long for another one, but perhaps a taxi would be an easier option here.
 The cost of a taxi varies, but around the 50 lira mark will probably get you there.